challengeaccepteduk/challengeaccepteduk.github.io/pages/about-us/about-us.md

 **Simple**

-We streamline everything we do, the most simple processes for both us and Challenge Accepted users.
+We streamline everything we do, creating the most simple processes for both us and Challenge Accepted users.